 It is nearly unheard of for an artist to create a museum for his own artwork, but Isamu Noguchi was never afraid to take a chance.
-A prolific sculptor, designer, and landscape artist, Noguchi created the Noguchi Museum to preserve his legacy.
+A prolific sculptor, designer, and landscape artist, Noguchi created the Noguchi Museum in New York to preserve his legacy.
 It is the world’s largest collection of Noguchi’s artwork, and a beautiful oasis in Long Island City.

 Set in beautiful post-industrial galleries with lots of natural light, you’ll find his massive carved boulders, whimsical steel origami, and minimalist furniture designs.
 Since Noguchi was so involved in the design of the museum, I find a uniquely intimate art experience that gives the viewer a strong sense of Noguchi as an artist and a person.
 As I pass through the Japanese-inspired doorway, proceed through the twelve zen galleries, and meditate in the oasis of the central courtyard garden, I feel a connection to Noguchi that could not be achieved in any other setting!